Chrisyhjiang/visa-assessor/README.md

 **Request**:

-- Form data with a file upload (PDF or DOCX)
+- Form data with a file upload (PDF, DOCX, or TXT)

 **Response**: